 CONCLUSION

-The minor forest wood specie plays the pivotal role in sustaining the livelihood of forest -dependent communities, particularly in tribal-dominated region like kawardha district of Chhattisgarh, india.
+The minor forest wood species plays the pivotal role in sustaining the livelihood of forest -dependent communities, particularly in tribal-dominated region like kawardha district of Chhattisgarh, Iindia.
 The finding emphasizes the riche diversity and ecological significance of species such as shorea robusta (sal), madhuca indica (mahua), diospyros melonoxylon (tendu) buchanania lenzan(char), and schleichera oleosa (kusum), and other species found in chhatisgarh.
 These species not only support economic security through income generation but as food, fodder, medicine,and fuel.
 Resercha across various region, both in india and abroad, confirms the essential role om non -timber forest product (NTFP) in promoting rural livelihood,traditional knowledge preservation, and sustainable forest use.
 In districtlike dhamtri, nilaspur, and khujji, reinforce the imptance of minor forest wood species in emlpolyment generation, cultural heritage, and seasonal income for tribal families.
 However, challenges such as unsustainable harvesting, poor regeneration, and exploitation by middkemen highlight the urgent need for policy interventions, value addition, capacity bulding, and community- based forest management practice.the biodiversity of minor forest wood species necessitate their conservation and strategic utilization.
 A holistic and participatory approach involing government agency, local people and reserchers is essential to ensure the long- term sustainability of these species and livelihood resilience of forest-dependent populations in Chhattisgarh and beyond.

 REFERENCES